A recent Supreme Court case addressed the extent of the safe harbor of Section 546(e) of the Bankruptcy Code.

 - Limits of Trustee’s Avoiding Powers: The Bankruptcy Code also sets out specific limits on the trustee’s exercise of these avoiding powers.
 The securities safe harbor of section § 546(e) is one of these limits.
 Under the Code, the trustee “may not avoid a transfer that is a … settlement payment … made by or to (or for the benefit of) a … financial institution … or that is a transfer made by or to (or for the benefit of) a … financial institution … in connection with a securities contract.”
 11 U.S.C. § 546(e).

 In the case at bar, Merit Management Group, LP v.
 FTI Consulting, Inc. asked the Court “to determine how the safe harbor operates in the context of a transfer that was executed via one or more transactions.”
 583 U.S. ___, 1 (2018).
-Essentially, when determining whether the securities safe harbor saves the transfer from the trustee’s reach, should courts look to the transfer the trustee seeks to avoid or should the court look to the component parts of the overarching transfer?
+Essentially, when determining whether the securities safe harbor saves the transfer from the trustee’s reach, should court look to the transfer the trustee seeks to avoid or should the court look to the component parts of the overarching transfer?

 Supreme Court Holding

-In a unanimous ruling the Supreme Court held that “the plain meaning of §546(e) dictates that the only relevant transfer for purposes of the safe harbor is the transfer that the trustee seeks to avoid.”
+In a unanimous ruling, the Supreme Court held that “the plain meaning of §546(e) dictates that the only relevant transfer for purposes of the safe harbor is the transfer that the trustee seeks to avoid.”
 Id.
 2.